Find out your local IP address

 sudo apt install apt-xapian-index

-Now we can use axi-cache command to browse our repository, basic use is
+Now you can use axi-cache command to browse your repository with the following

 axi-cache search $search_term